On The Buses was a 70s broadcasting phenomenon. Why?

 By series three however, they get into their stride.
 The catchphrases appear, ‘I ‘ate you butler,’ ‘Get that bleeding’ bus aht!‘, buxom clippies abound and Blakey gets annoyed.
 And that was, pretty much, the template for the next four series.
 Desperation still set in regularly though and in series three, for example, an episode about the boys getting fancy new uniforms really scraped the barrel, and a scene depicting Jack and Stan just mincing around the staff canteen in them went on for about 3 minutes!
 And this type of scene became increasingly more common as ideas became increasingly more limited.

 The spin-off films were just extended versions of the TV series.
 The first film, On The Buses, which made 28 times its original budget world-wide, is a very 70s story of women threatening the harmony of the mens’ jobs and their guaranteed overtime by being ‘allowed’ to become bus drivers.
 High jinx ensue and a series of ploys to get the women bus drivers sacked are put into operation including spiders in the cabs and diuretics in the tea.
-The women, of course, are all battle-axes.
-The clippies are the young attractive girls desperate for ageing, sweaty, overweight, leering male attention.
+The women drivers, of course, are all battle-axes.
+The clippies, of course, are the young attractive girls desperate for ageing, sweaty, overweight, leering male attention.
+To be fair, the denouement of the film did give the battle-axes the upper hand (spoiler alert, if you’re bothered) as they all became inspectors.

 The most memorable aspect of the first film was the opening theme song, ‘Its A Great Life On The Buses‘ by Quinceharmon.
 Arguably the lyrics were funnier, in a very 70s way, to the script.
 For example: